SimhranPGhodke27/assignment2/README.md

 ## 2. Project Setup

 1. **Create a Project Directory**
-   - Create a folder named `myapi` in your local directory.
+   - Create a folder named `myapi2` in your local directory.

 2. **Download Repository Files**
-   - Download all the files from this repository into the newly created `myapi` folder.
+   - Download all the files from this repository into the newly created `myapi2` folder.

 3. **Open Command Prompt and Navigate to Project Directory**
    - Open Command Prompt on your computer.
-   - Change the directory to the `myapi` project folder using the following command:
+   - Change the directory to the `myapi2` project folder using the following command:

      ```bash
-     cd your\projectdirectory\myapi
+     cd your\projectdirectory\myapi2
      ```

 4. **Run the API Server**